jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   permission denied: ./makePythonTdd.sh

-I want to make the program_ executable so the computer can run it
+I want to make sure the computer can run the program_.
+I have to make it executable

 how to make a shell script run as a command
 --------------------------------------------------------------------------------------------